Exeu/apai-io/docs/chapters/responsetransformer.rst

     $response = $apaiIo->runOperation($operation);

-If you dont want to instanciate the object you can pass the fully quallified class name:
+If you dont want to instantiate the object you can pass the fully qualified class name:

 .. code-block:: php